Building spacetime from effective interactions between quantum fluctuations

 The random walk can effectively be viewed as taking place on a surface, $f(x)$, with the interaction rate given by $f_t=\partial_x f(x)$.
-For a constant function $\partial_xf_t=0$, the interaction frequency (and hence the step length of the random walk) relative to $x$ can be altered through a rescaling of $x$.
-However, the interesting effects come from when $f_t$ is not a constant.
-Then, the mean value of the position of the quantum fluctuation relative to $x$, i.e.\footnote{Here, the probability distribution $P_q$ is initially given by the $1d$, coordinate transformed version of \eqref{eq.p1}.
+When $f_t$ is a constant ($\partial_xf_t=0$) standard Brownian motion applies.
+The interaction frequency (and hence the step length of the random walk) relative to $x$ can be altered through a rescaling of $x$ without any physical effect.
+However, when $\partial_xf_t\neq 0$ the mean value of the position of the quantum fluctuation relative to $x$,\footnote{Here, the probability distribution $P_q$ is initially given by the $1d$, coordinate transformed version of \eqref{eq.p1}.
 As the random walk progresses, the $\mathsf{g}_{\mu\nu}$ transitions into $g_{\mu\nu}$.
 The variance also scales with $(1+n)$ after $n$ steps.} \be x_q=\langle x\rangle_{P_q}=\int dx\, x P_q(x)\,, \ee will shift with time --- in this example, time is present in terms of the number of random steps the quantum fluctuation has taken.
-Effectively, from the perspective of the reference frame, the Gaussian spread on a surface with $\partial_x f_t\neq0$ leads to that the centre of the position distribution changes.
+When the Gaussian spreads on a surface with $\partial_x f_t\neq0$, the expected position of the particle (in the reference frame) changes.

-The propagation of the centre point of the position distribution of a quantum fluctuation that is driven by the random walk is present at each step of the random walk, and it is valid for all of the spacetime directions.
+The propagation of the expected position of a quantum fluctuation that is driven by the random walk is present at each step of the random walk, and it is valid for all of the spacetime directions.
 Even time propagation can be depicted as in figure \ref{fig.distort}, with the probability distribution in time obtained in the same way as in \S\ref{s.Gprob}. $x_q^\rho$ simply denotes the expected point in spacetime, modulo the translation(s) set by $P_o^\mu$, at which a quantum fluctuation initiates an interaction with its surroundings.
 An alteration of the $x_q^\rho$ at a random step means that the quantum fluctuation accelerates relative to $\{x^\mu\}$.
 This movement has one of two origins; either it is induced by the choice of reference frame, or due to non-trivial physics.
 The analogy in GR is apparent: the acceleration must be in one-to-one correspondence with the geodesic equation.